 - A grade of C or better in all prerequisite and major requirements—courses may only be repeated once

-All KSU students must complete the General Education Requirements and University-Wide Degree Requirements to graduate with any Bachelor's degree.
+All KSU students must complete KSU's General Education Requirements and University-Wide Degree Requirements to graduate with any Bachelor's degree.
 These courses can be taken before, during,

 Transfer students and students who already hold a degree in another field may already meet some or all of these general core requirements.
-If you think this might be the case for you, please contact the Advising Center at firstname.lastname@example.org
+Please refer to your DegreeWorks link in Owl Express.
+If you have any further questions, please contact the Advising Center at firstname.lastname@example.org

-General Education Requirements (43 Credit Hours)
+General Education Requirements

-Must take SOCI 1101, CHEM 1151 AND LAB, CHEM 1152 AND LAB, and STAT 1107 (formerly MATH 1107) as a General Education Requirement
+Must take SOCI 1101, CHEM 1151 AND LAB, CHEM 1152 AND LAB (CHEM 1211/1212 sequence allowed), and STAT 1401 (formerly STATMATH 1107) as General Education Requirements

 Lower Division Major Requirements

 BIOL 2221 and LAB—Anatomy and Physiology I & Lab*